 We LOVE keeping a selection of Carando products in the fridge!
-In addition to being great for last minute casual entertianing, they are ready to serve snacks and build a great last minute dinner when we are in a hurry!
+In addition to being great for last-minute casual entertaining, they are ready to serve snacks and build a great last-minute dinner when we are in a hurry!

 Want more Italian recipes and ideas, visit Taste of Italy event page!